konradwilk/xen/docs/misc/livepatch.markdown

 This is implemented in the Xen Project hypervisor.

+Note that the .bss section is only cleared when the ELF payload is uploaded.
+Subsequent apply/revert/apply operation do no clear the .bss (or reset the .data to what it was when loaded).
+Hence it is the responsibility of the creator of the payload to reset these values to known good state if they depend on them having certain values at apply/revert states.

 ### Security

 Only the privileged domain should be allowed to do this operation.